Real estate investor Graham Stephan made $150,000 in just 4 months.

 How did he do it, and what are some good strategies for real estate?

 Just by buying and remodelling one property.

-Here follows a step-by-step guide of what he did.
+Here follows a step-by-step guide of his real estate investing.

 His first key to success was to not only buy an undervalued house but also to buy it in an undervalued area.